Peter Sellers: 1939–1945: War years

-Early post-war career and The Goon Show (1946–1955)
+1946–1955: Early post-war work, The Goon Show, and first marriage

-In 1946, Sellers made his final show with ENSA starring in the pantomime Jack and the Beanstalk at the Théâtre Marigny in Paris.
-He was posted back to England shortly afterwards to work at the Air Ministry, and demobilised later that year.
+In 1946 Sellers made his final show with ENSA, starring in the pantomime Jack and the Beanstalk at the Théâtre Marigny in Paris.
+He was posted back to England shortly afterwards to work at the Air Ministry and demobilised later that year.
 On resuming his theatrical career, Sellers could get only sporadic work.
-He was fired after one performance of a comedy routine in Peterborough; the headline act, Welsh vocalist Dorothy Squires, however, persuaded the management to reinstate him.
+He was dismissed after one performance of a comedy routine in Peterborough; the headline act, Welsh vocalist Dorothy Squires, however, persuaded the management to reinstate him.
 Sellers also continued his drumming and was billed on his appearance at The Hippodrome in Aldershot as "Britain's answer to Gene Krupa".
-In March 1948 Sellers gained a six-week run at the Windmill Theatre in London, which predominantly staged revue acts: he provided the comedy turns in between the nude shows on offer.
+In March 1948 Sellers gained a six-week run at the Windmill Theatre in London, which predominantly staged revue acts; he provided the comedy turns between the nude shows on offer.

-Sellers wrote to the BBC in 1948, and was subsequently auditioned.
+Sellers wrote to the BBC in 1948 and was subsequently auditioned.
 As a result, he made his television debut on 18 March 1948 in New To You.
 His act, largely based on impressions, was well received, and he returned the following week.
 Frustrated with the slow pace of his career, Sellers telephoned BBC radio producer Roy Speer, pretending to be Kenneth Horne, star of the radio show Much-Binding-in-the-Marsh.
-Speer called Sellers a "cheeky young sod" for his efforts, but gave him an audition.
+Speer called Sellers a "cheeky young sod" for his efforts but gave him an audition.
 This led to his brief appearance on 1 July 1948 on ShowTime and subsequently to work on Ray's a Laugh with comedian Ted Ray.
 In October 1948, Sellers was a regular radio performer, appearing in Starlight Hour, The Gang Show, Henry Hall's Guest Night and It's Fine To Be Young.

-By the end of 1948, the BBC Third Programme began to broadcast the comedy series Third Division, which starred, among others, Harry Secombe, Michael Bentine and Sellers.
+By the end of 1948, the BBC Third Programme began to broadcast the comedy series Third Division, which starred, among others, Harry Secombe, Michael Bentine, and Sellers.
 One evening, Sellers and Bentine visited the Hackney Empire, where Secombe was performing, and Bentine introduced Sellers to Spike Milligan.
-The four would meet up at Grafton's public house near Victoria, owned by Jimmy Grafton, who was also a BBC script writer.
-The four comedians dubbed him KOGVOS (Keeper of Goons and Voice of Sanity) Grafton later edited some of the first Goon Shows.
+The four would meet up at Grafton's public house near Victoria, owned by Jimmy Grafton, who was also a BBC scriptwriter.
+The four comedians dubbed him KOGVOS (Keeper of Goons and Voice of Sanity).
+Grafton later edited some of the first Goon Shows.